syllogy/aks-deployment-icap/README.md

 ### 2.4 File Modifications

 - backend.tfvars - this will be used as azure backend to store deployment state.
-Run below script

 - terraform.tfvars